Thick hyperbolic 3-manifolds with bounded rank: Double compression bodies

-Suppose now that $[\CE] $ has no cusps.
-The Tameness Theorem \cite{Agoltameness} implies that $[\CE]$ of $N_\Gamma$ is either convex-cocompact or degenerate.
-Suppose for simplicity that $[\CE]$ is convex-cocompact; we will deal with the degenerate case at the end of the proof.
-By Lemma~\ref{product-in-convex}, the surface $\D_{[\CE]} CC( N_\Lambda)$ is then contained in $\CE$.
+Suppose now that $ \CE $ has no cusps.
+The Geometric Tameness Theorem implies that $ \CE$ of $N_\Gamma$ is either convex-cocompact or degenerate.
+Suppose for simplicity that $ \CE$ is convex-cocompact; we will deal with the degenerate case at the end of the proof.
+By Lemma~\ref{product-in-convex}, if $L$ is large the boundary component $\D_{ \CE} \CN_1(CC( N_\Lambda))$ is contained in $E$.